Status: ✅ Fully Supported

 Instructions

 To use rigid body simulations with Renderjuice (and likely other render farms), you need to bake the simulation.
-There are two methods to do this:
+There are two methods to do this:- Bake to Keyframes: This converts the simulation into keyframes embedded within your .blend file.

 Baking to Keyframes or Baking Dynamics